 We know what you’re thinking.
 Cargo trousers?
 Really?
 As in those baggy trousers with actual pockets on them?
 Seriously?
 Are you drunk?
 You must be drunk.

 No, we’re not drunk (unfortunately), merely observant.
-The fact of the matter is cargo trousers – those divisive britches first worn by the British Armed Forces in the 1930s, then co-opted by teenagers and Jodie Marsh a few decades later – are creeping back onto the menswear radar thanks to the likes of Brunello Cucinelli, Hardy Amies and several other designer brands intent on reviving the military stalwart.
+The fact of the matter is cargo trousers – those divisive britches first worn by the British Armed Forces in the 1930s, then co-opted by teenagers and girl bands a few decades later – have made it back onto the menswear radar thanks to the likes of Brunello Cucinelli, Hardy Amies and several other designer brands intent on reviving the military stalwart.

-“Cargo trousers have been something of a trend for several seasons now – [but it’s one] that works for some people and not for others,” says Samuel Smith, creative director at oki-ni.
+“Cargo trousers have been something of a trend for several seasons now – [but it’s one] that works for some people and not for others,” says stylist and creative director Samuel Smith.
 Get it right, and you’ve got a look that’s part-military, part-streetwear, all-style; get it wrong, and you look like off-duty Putin.
-Here we go.

 Find Your Fit

-Fit is everything when it comes to cargo trousers.
+Fit is everything when it comes to this style of trousers.
 But unlike tailoring, it’s not all about a tailored fit.
 Sure, you can pull on a modern pair of cargo trousers: slim, tapered and fine of fabric – but it’s only the slightly bulkier, straight-leg variant that can lay claim to OG status.

 “I’m not a believer in a cargo jean or cargo jogger,” says Dan Lewis, assistant buyer on menswear brands at Urban Outfitters.
 “A cargo pant by name and nature was always meant to be used as a piece of clothing to carry multiple items, so the idea of a skinny pant or a fleece cargo jogger pant seems alien to me.”